terra-money/docs/docs/How-to/Run-a-full-Terra-node/Build-Terra-core.md

 ## Build Terra core from source

-Build Terra core, and install the `terrad` executable to your `GOPATH` environment variable.
+Build Terra core, and install the `terrad` executable to your `GOPATH` environment variable. `terrad` - a node daemon, runs in the background, allowing you interact with a Terra node.

 ```bash
 make install